ruricolist/overlord/README.md

 Before loading Overlord, it would be a good idea to make sure you are running the latest version of [ASDF][].

+# Language examples

+Although Overlord is a general-purpose build system, and does anything you might want a build system to do, its most common use is likely to be as a module system for embedding other languages into Common Lisp.

+Here are some example language embeddings:

+1. [overlord/demo/js](demo/js.lisp).
+A simple demo language built on [CL-JavaScript][].
+Shows how to convert an existing CL language implementation to work with Overlord.

+2. [Bosom Serpent][].
+Shows how to wrap a foreign runtime (Python, using [burgled-batteries][]) as an Overlord module.

+3. [cl-yesql][].
+Lisp port of Clojure’s [yesql][].
+Includes a parser, and shows how (and why) to load the same file in different languages.

+4. [cl-https-everywhere][].
+In-process [HTTPS Everywhere][] rulesets.
+   Shows how to combine Overlord’s support for languages with direct use of the build system.

+5. [Core Lisp][].
+A hygiene-compatible implementation of the Lisp dialect [ISLISP][] (itself a conceptual subset of Common Lisp).
+   Shows how to use Overlord to build “language towers.”

 # Overlord vs. ASDF

 Overlord expects to be used alongside ASDF, with ASDF responsible for